Sky Q: reviewed and explained

 It's also worth remembering that upgrading means committing to a new contract, of at least 18 months long.

-When Sky Q first appeared, we said that the more of Sky's premium services we were interested in, or already had - from on demand and UHD content, to watching wherever and whenever we want - the better value Sky Q would appear, and that remains the case.
+When Sky Q first appeared, we said that the more of Sky's premium services we were interested in, or already had, and the bigger our appetite for watching content wherever and whenever we want - the better value Sky Q would appear, and that remains the case today.